 Sam grew up in Alaska at the end of a dirt road, situated next to a backyard of rolling birch forest and marshland.
 It was an endless playground for exploration, adventure, and discovery.
 Needless to say, Sam became acquainted with the great outdoors at a young age and has continued to nurture that relationship throughout his life.
 After leaving Alaska, he attended Colorado College, graduating in 2002 with a B.A. in studio art.
-Throughout college, he had many meaningful experiences leading peers and students through the wilderness and on many adventurous trips.
+Throughout college, he had many meaningful experiences leading peers and students through the wilderness and on many adventure trips.

-In his free time, Sam enjoys riding a tandem bicycle with his wife, sledding, exploring the rivers and canyons of the Colorado Plateau and savoring cups of coffee when he gets to be at home.
+In his free time, Sam enjoys riding a tandem bicycle with his wife, sledding, exploring the rivers and canyons of the Colorado Plateau, and savoring cups of coffee when he gets to be at home.